ronald-de-rooij/radioswitch-laravel/README.md

 Abbreviations are only necessary for long names.
 If the `PROJECT_SLUG` is short enough to use as a hostname, use that instead of an abbreviation.

+With this information available, installation can be started!

 Execute the following: